nicolasbrugneaux/nicolasbrugneaux.github.io/projects/index.md

   - github
 ---

-**Note**:*These days I have to focus pretty much entirely on private projects for the company I work for, so my open-source projects are frozen~ish for now.*

 # Open-source Projects

 When I can, I try to invest a lot of time in open-source projects.
 Here are a few of them I initiated myself: